How to Create and Test Screening Rules

 - GAX: Configuration > Routing/eServices > Business Attribute Values > Business Attributes > EmailAccounts > Attribute Values

-- Config Manager: Tenant > Business Attributes > EmailAccounts > Attribute Values
+- Configuration Manager: Tenant > Business Attributes > EmailAccounts > Attribute Values

 (6) Does it matter if the address is exact?